-What is a Crucial Conversation?
+What is Crucial Conversation?

 Because you think you make the matter worse.
-In the time of crucial conversation, most people do one of the three things:
+In the time of crucial conversation, you might do three things.

-As two tiny organs sit upon kidney, pump adrenaline into the bloodstream.
+As two tiny organs sit upon the kidney, pump adrenaline into the bloodstream.
 Then, the larger muscles of the body (arms and legs) get more blood in comparison to the brain.

 Forming the pool of information in conversation.

 Dialogue is a process, which allows two people to talk and share their viewpoints and thoughts.

 Imagine, Ammi and Sam are having a conversation on a tough issue.

 In the first step, Sam doesn’t need to worry about what Ammi is saying.
 But the goal is to let her put out feelings and thoughts.
 If Sam didn’t play safe, Ammi will end up the conversation in a debate.

 The priority of Sam is to construct the environment so that Ammi can freely share her thoughts, views, and opinion.